solidfi/vgs-collect-ios/README.md

 ## Parameters

 In order to start the project we need below parameters.
-All fields are mendatory
+All fields are mandatory

 - VGSVaultID : Talk to our solutions team (solutions@solidfi.com) to get the ID via a secured method.
 (It will different base on sandbox and live)
 - CardID : Id of your card
 - CardToken : You will get it from the "pintoken" api from the backend
 - Environment :  Select live or sandbox environment
-- Last4CardDigit : Last 4 didit of card number
+- Last4CardDigit : Last 4 digit of card number
 - ExpMonth : Expiry month (MM) of the card
 - ExpYear : Expiry year (YYYY) of the card
 - 4DigitPin : Pin you want to set for the card (It should be numeric)